deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 causal reasoning in Rust.
 The DeepCausality project is hosted at the Linux Foundation for Artificial Intelligence and Data (LF AI & Data).
 Learn more about DeepCausality on GitHub and join the DeepCausality-Announce Mailing List.

-The LF AI & Data Foundation supports an open artificial intelligence (AI) and data community, and drives open source innovation in the AI and data domains by enabling collaboration and the creation of new opportunities for all the members of the community.
+The LF AI & Data Foundation supports an open artificial intelligence (AI) and data community and drives open-source innovation in the AI and data domains by enabling collaboration and the creation of new opportunities for all members of the community.
 For more information, please visit lfaidata.foundation.

 The author and maintainer of the DeepCausality project, Marvin Hansen, is the director of Emet-Labs, a FinTech research